weiqiangzheng1999/starter-hugo-academic/content/home/teaching.md

   columns: "2"
 ---

-As a teaching assistant at Peking University
+As a teaching assistant at Peking University, Beijing, China.

 - Foundamentals of Cryptography, Fall 2021
 - Introduction to Computer Systems, Fall 2021